 When I first began my patient advocacy odyssey, I never even considered asking for compensation.
 I was simply trying to lend a helping hand in order to make a difference in the health community.
 What I quickly learned was how I was providing value to organizations and companies as well as my time and knowledge as a subject matter expert for free.
 Don’t get me wrong, I am not a patient leader for the benefit of money, but my expertise is providing value to someone else and therefore should be worth something.
 If we compensate key opinion leaders, then why not do the same with patient opinion leaders?

 To determine how much to charge for your advocacy work, there is now a fair-market value calculator that the National Health Council created to demonstrate how much a patient or caregiver should be getting compensated.
 This calculator can provide evidence on your reasoning behind charging a company or organization the amount you requested.

 As a fellow patient leader myself, I know it’s often easy to undervalue your expertise or be willing to do something for free, especially if it’s for a nonprofit organization in your community.
 Even though I know my time is valuable, this is something I still struggle with since I want to continue helping out my community.
 In these cases, I ask myself what other non-monetary value could be exchanged for my involvement in a certain opportunity – a free trip to the conference or convention, networking opportunities, testimonials, video content I can add to my website, and more.

 Ultimately, it’s important to know your lived experience as a patient and/or caregiver is valuable, especially if it benefits another organization or company.
-If you’re looking for additional resources, I recommend checking out the WEGO Health course, ‘Charging For Your Expertise As A Patient Leader.’
-This course can provide additional insight on how to get started as a paid patient leader.

 Remember, your time and expertise is worthy of compensation!